 Smile Cooking School

 Per Person: 1,200bt/1,300bt (Morning/Evening)

 Teacher Leng hosts daily small classes at her school next door to Koh Mak Seafood in Ao Nid, taking you through the ingredients, techniques, pastes and then the cooking itself.
 3 to 4 dishes prepared, Thai salad or spring rolls, a curry, fried or steamed fish or tom yam, sticky rice and mango – all of which you then get to eat.
 Morning (10.00 to 14.00) and evening (15.00 to 19.00).
+Closed for rainy season.

 Koh Mak Tennis Club